 1. Do you have any specific guidance for development in the AONB?

 Development plans always have policies relating to development in AONBs.
 The Mendip Hills Partnership has produced Agricultural Building Design Guidelines and Horse Related Development Guidelines which have been adopted as Supplementary Planning Guidance by all the relevant local planning authorities.
-You will find these on our Publications page along with an Overview of Planning Controls in the AONB.
+You will find these on our Planning Applications page.

 2. Do I need planning permission?